GMell8230/ML_Practice/readme.txt

-hello  this my first time use git
+hello, this my first time use git+pycharm
+I will record my machine learning journey in《Machine Learning in Action》